morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule 5C**: Or when they do, they won't have shared it with you or they entered an all-day event as taking an hour. - /u/einstein95

+**Rule 5D**: The problem will be solved by doing something you already asked them to but they said it didn't work. - /u/Responsible-Slide-95

 #### Rule 6: All users consider their situation to be more important than others. - /u/morriscox

 #### Rule 7: It doesn't matter how much time the user claims something will take.
 See *Rule 1*. - /u/morriscox